Mathematics

 Grade Mode: Standard Letter

-Prerequisite(s): MATH 040 or MATH 150 or direct placement based on multiple measures.
+Prerequisite(s): Intermediate algebra or higher or direct placement based on multiple measures.

 Introductory course to statistics and probability, descriptive analysis, and presentation of data, hypothesis testing, statistical inference, normal curve, chi square, and applications in diverse disciplines.